wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 4. Get a view of all your plugins and how each one is distributed across each site.

 == Changelog ==

+= 2.3.9 =

+* ADDED:	New IP address to IP address pool for the service.

 = 2.3.8 =